SAP-archive/webide-extension-command-example/README.md

 ## Description

-This is an example project of how a SAP WebIDE extension project should look like and contains build, packaging and deployment instructions for a Web IDE extension.
-Please notice that it complaints only for Web IDE on SAP Cloud Platform.
+This is an example project of how a SAP Web IDE extension project should look.
+This extension project contains instructions on how to build, package, and deploy an SAP Web IDE extension.
+Please note that is relevant only for SAP Web IDE on SAP Cloud Platform.

-**For detailed description of end-to-end flow for developing and delivering a Web IDE extension, please refer to [this documentation](https://sdk-sapwebide.dispatcher.hana.ondemand.com/index.html#/topic/4a5a02764ba445cc95fafbbed3235d6e)
+**For detailed description of the end-to-end flow for developing and delivering an SAP Web IDE extension, please refer to the [SAP Web IDE SDK](https://sdk-sapwebide.dispatcher.hana.ondemand.com/index.html#/topic/4a5a02764ba445cc95fafbbed3235d6e).

 ## Requirements

-* Have an account on SAP Cloud Platform
+* You have an account on SAP Cloud Platform.
-* Have a subscription to the SAP WebIDE Full Stack Service
+* You have a subscription to the SAP Web IDE full-stack service.

 ## Download and Installation

-Open your SAP WebIDE, navigate to the Development perspective and clone this extension.
-Once you have cloned it, right click on project and choose "Run --> Run As SAP WebIDE Extension".
+Open SAP Web IDE, navigate to the **Development** perspective and clone the webide-extension-command-example extension project.
+Once you have cloned it, right-click the project and choose **Run** > **Run As SAP Web IDE Extension**.
-A new tab will be opened and the functionallity of this extension will be applied.
+A new tab called **Debug Mode** opens with the new functionality applied.

 ## Configuration

-This extension is an example of how to extend the WebIDE functionallity.
-For more elaboration regarding how to add more commands or any other functionality, please see [this documentation](https://sdk-sapwebide.dispatcher.hana.ondemand.com/index.html#/topic/4a5a02764ba445cc95fafbbed3235d6e).
+This extension is an example of how to extend the SAP Web IDE functionallity.
+For more information about how to add more commands or any other functionality, see [SAP Web IDE SDK](https://sdk-sapwebide.dispatcher.hana.ondemand.com/index.html#/topic/4a5a02764ba445cc95fafbbed3235d6e).

 ## Known Issues

-There are no know issues at the moment.
+There are currently no known issues.

 ## How to obtain support

 This project is not expecting any changes and therefore, no support will be provided.
-This example is working out of the box.
+This example works out of the box.

 ## License